-- (a) Employees shall - - (i) Ensure they are present at the workface, changed and ready to begin productive work by the designated starting time, and remain at the workface until the designated finishing time. - (ii) Restrict authorised breaks to the stipulated periods. - (iii) Observe any other special requirements for the project or contract in question. - (b) The employer shall -
+- (a) Employees shall - - (i) Ensure they are present at the workface, changed and ready to begin productive work by the designated starting time, and remain at the workface until the designated finishing time. - (ii) Restrict authorised breaks to the stipulated periods. - (iii) Observe any other special requirements for the project or contract in question. - (b) NAECI 3.1(b) has been updated.
+Please refer to Addendum 1 on page 139.